MaxymVlasov/eco-data-visualizer/README.md

 ## License and Copyrights

-This software licensed by [Apache License 2.0](LICENSE).
+This software is licensed by [Apache License 2.0](LICENSE).

-All data from SaveEcoBot licensed by [Creative Commons Attribution License 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).
+All data from SaveEcoBot is licensed by [Creative Commons Attribution License 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).

-Other data and sources can be licensed in different way.
+Other data and sources can be licensed in a different way.